 (Huffington Post) Your business has clear ideas about how it should present itself to the outside world.
 This leads to rules and guidelines about how employees should communicate with customers and others on the outside.
 But when those rules become so rigid that they appear to prevent the employee from helping a customer in need then you will find that what is really needed is balance.

-My Comment: This is a powerful article and the author makes a great point about the idea of rules and guidelines.
+My Comment: This powerful article makes a great point about the idea of rules and guidelines.
 I’ve always thought rules derail an employee trying to deliver a great customer experience.
-I’ve felt the word “guidelines” was a better choice of words, as it gives some latitude to the employee who wants to take initiative to help a customer.
+I’ve felt the word “guidelines” was a better choice of words.
+It gives some latitude to the employee who wants to take initiative to help a customer.
 This article perfectly sums it up:

 “Instead of creating mountains of guidelines, companies like Ritz Carlton define standards, the standards they expect their employees to reach.
 Then the employees are cut loose and allowed to help customers however needed – so long as the standards are maintained there is no need for formal guidelines on every single problem that might occur.”